royemosby/multicalc/README.md

 _Make sure that the todo assignment and this assignment are both done.
 You will be submitting both PR links on the same form._

-1. Clone Code-the-Dream-School/multicalc-tests to your own GitHub account
+1. Clone Code-the-Dream-School/multicalc-tests to your own GitHub account.
 2. Clone that down to you local machine and create a working branch.
 3. Work through the tests, fixing the code so that the tests fail.
 Don’t make any changes to the test files - !!
-4. Once all your tests pass, publish your working branch to GitHub.
+4. Once all your tests pass, publish your own working branch to GitHub.
-5. Open a PR as you would normally.
+5. Open a PR againt your own repo (not the one found at https://github.com/Code-the-Dream-School/multicalc-tests/).
 6. Add the PR link into the second URL field for the week's assignment submission.